John Vane (bushranger)

-John Vane (16 June 1842 – 30 January 1906), known informally as 'Jack' or 'Johnny' Vane, was an Australian bushranger who joined with the John Gilbert's gang for a short period during 1863.
+John Vane (16 June 1842 – 30 January 1906) was an Australian bushranger who joined with John Gilbert's gang for a short period during 1863.
 He rode with Gilbert, Ben Hall, John O’Meally and his friend Mick Burke, all of whom eventually met violent deaths.
 Burke, who had been Vane's childhood friend, died in a violent gun-fight at 'Dunn's Plains', near Rockley.
 Vane managed to avoid the fate of his companions when he gave himself up.
 In 1905 Vane collaborated with author and newspaper editor, Charles White, in recording his recollections of the period he spent as part of the bushranging gangs led by Gilbert, Hall and O’Meally.
 Vane’s biography, edited by White, was published in 1908 (two years after Vane’s death).

 Biography

 Early life

 John Vane was born on 16 June 1842 at Jerrys Plains on the Hunter River, the fifth-born of the children of William Vane and Ann (née Miller).
 In about 1848 William and Ann Vane and their growing family relocated to the Kelso parish near Bathurst, and soon afterwards to 'Teasdale Park' station (south-east of Carcoar).
 William Vane found work on pastoral runs, primarily employed as a timber cutter and splitter.
 In 1850 the family were living on Hanrahan’s station at the Weddin Mountains to the west of Grenfell and the following year at 'Kempfield' station in the Trunkey Creek district where they remained for about five years.
 During the period at 'Kempfield' young Johnny worked as a shepherd, looking after a flock of sheep on the unfenced run.
 Vane later claimed it was with his wages as a shepherd that enabled his father to pay the deposit on a block of land in the Trunkey Creek district.

 In 1856 fourteen year-old John Vane was apprenticed to a blacksmith and wheelwright in Bathurst, where he remained for two years.
 Having grown "tired of confinement and monotonous work on low pay" Vane "'cleared out' for the Turon gold diggings", about 30 miles north-east of Bathurst, where he found work at good wages.
 By the early 1860s Vane was working for Mr. Murray and his partner, in charge of a bullock team carrying goods between Orange and their pastoral station on the Lachlan River.

 After returning to his parents’ farm near Trunkey Creek, Vane joined up with several other young men of his acquaintance, including Mick Burke and Mick's cousin Jim Burke, and engaged in ‘cattle duffing’ in the hilly country west of Trunkey Creek where strayed and unbranded cattle could be found.
 On their first venture into cattle stealing Vane and his companions gathered a mob and drove them to Neville (then known as 'Number One') from where they were sold “to different parties in the district” for an average of £5 per head.